Parker-Hub/project-portfolio/README.md

 #### Requirements to Run/Access the Project

 * To access the project, please contact me.
-For the privacy of the business, this project is protected in a private [Senior Project repository](https://github.com/Parker-Hub/SeniorProject), which I share access by request only.
+For the privacy of the business, this project is protected in a private [Senior Project repository](https://github.com/Parker-Hub/SeniorProject), which I share access by request.
 * To run the project, you will need a SQL database set up.
 Appropriate DDL scripts are accessible in the project repository.
 * You will also need tools to run the project, such as with [Visual Studio](https://visualstudio.microsoft.com/).

 ##### Link to the portfolio
 [Senior Project repository](https://github.com/Parker-Hub/SeniorProject)
-Access granted by request only.
+Access granted by request.

 <img src="images/purple.jpg" alt="SQL-code" width="300">